 Best practices for accurately measuring snowfall

-Although an uncommon sight, but the Storm Station expects measurable snow in the Capital Area on Tuesday.
+Although an uncommon sight, the Storm Station expects measurable snow in the Capital Area on Tuesday.
 No matter how much falls, the team wants your snow reports.
 They help identify areas with the biggest impacts and verify the forecast.

 That said, it's important to measure snow accurately.
-The best way is by using a snow board, which is just a wooden board (usually 24"x24").
+The best way is by using a snow board, which is just a wooden board (usually 24" x 24").
 But any piece of plywood or light-colored board will do.
 The goal is for snow to accumulate on this board.
 If you have access to white paint, that's even better.
 Painting the surface white will ensure that the board doesn't absorb excess heat and melt excess snow.
 Think about how hot a black shirt is versus a white shirt in the summertime - it's the same concept.

 The snow board should be placed in a flat, open area away from objects.
 Measuring on an incline causes issues since the measuring stick has to sink further into the snow before contacting the ground, plus more snow often falls on slopes facing the wind.
 Measuring snow near trees and buildings also causes problems since these objects collect additional snow (i.e. snow drifts) or block additional snowfall depending on which side the measurement is taken.